ISAITB/docs-tdl/source/constructs/index.rst

 If the ``from`` attribute is not specified, the test engine first attempts to load the scriptlet from the ones defined within the test case, by matching the ``path`` value against the defined scriptlets' ``id``.
-If no match is found a further lookup is made within the test case's containing test suite, in which case the ``path`` value is considered as the path to the scriptlet's XML file.
+If no match is found a further lookup is made within the test case's containing test suite, in which case the ``path`` value is considered as the path to the scriptlet's XML file (relative to the test suite root or, as a fallback, to the test suite definition file).
 When the ``from`` attribute is specified the scriptlet is always considered to be external to the test case, and its value is considered to be a test suite's ``id``.
 The lookup in this case proceeds as
 follows: